| Learn more |

 In addition, 854,000 people hold top-secret security clearances, and 33 building complexes the size of three Pentagons conduct top-secret work in and around the D.C.
 Beltway.
 Lockheed Martin landed a huge contract to develop the FBI's billion-dollar Next-Generation Identification (NGI) system, which includes 3-D facial recognition modeling enabling experts to construct a subject's entire face from partial video footage.
-The Dept. of Homeland Security and, OSINT News is certain, the entire Intelligence Community (IC) will gain access to the NGI database.
+The Dept. of Homeland Security and the entire Intelligence Community (IC) will gain access to the NGI database.

-We now have Fusion Centers set up in all 50 states (Info- left photo).
-These FC's have access to 240 state, regional, and federal agencies and their databases, including agricultural and parks agencies.
-FC's also monitor surveillance systems, intersections, thoroughfares, and parking lots across America.
-In Chicago, hi-tech infrared surveillance cameras, that store video feeds for more than a dozen years, are set up every mile along the Windy City's freeway system.
+We now have Fusion Centers set up in all 50 states.
+These FCs have access to 240 state, regional, and federal agencies and their databases.
+FC's also monitor CCTV surveillance systems at intersections, thoroughfares, and parking lots across America.
+In Chicago, hi-tech infrared surveillance cameras that save and store video feeds for more than a dozen years are set up every mile along the Windy City's freeway system.
 One FC can access hundreds of private security cameras in railroad yards, trucking sites, sports arenas, office buildings, shopping malls, large retail stores, and warehouses.

 Yes, one or more is currently operating in your state.
 As a member of the Association of Former Intelligence Officers (AFIO), I listened to Allen say that by the end of 2008, FC’s will be positioned in all 50 states (Statement made 2006, AFIO seminar, Tyson Corners, Va.).
 There will be a two-way, robust sharing of information, although highly-classified foreign and domestic intelligence will be sanitized through a Homeland Security Data Network (HSDN) before it’s shared with the state/local powers that be.”